-Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Minimum frequency of measurement of performance indicator Extent of Cost Recovery This indicator denotes the extent to which the THROMDE is able to recover all operating expenses relating to SWM services from operating revenues of sources related exclusively to SWM.
-This indicator is defined as> Total annual operating revenues from solid waste management / Total annual operating expenses on solid waste in SWM services % management, expressed in % terms.
+Indicator Unit Definition Smallest geographical jurisdiction for measurement of performance Extent of Cost Recovery in SWM services % This indicator denotes the extent to which the THROMDE is able to recover all operating expenses relating to SWM services from operating revenues of sources related exclusively to SWM.
+This indicator is defined as> Total annual operating revenues from solid waste management / Total annual operating expenses on solid waste management, expressed in % terms.
 Thromde Level Quarterly

-SI.
-Data Required for calculation Unit Input data As of 30 June 2014 =[(b/a)100]] Department Remarks a) Total operating expenses Nu Million 0.95 million/month Should include all operating expenses incurred by the THROMDE towards SWM services.
-This should include costs related to - operations and maintenance expenses, all directly attributable administrative and establishment expenditure (including salaries, wages, contract labour hire charges, etc.).
-Operating expenses should also include payments to contractors for activities outsourced by the THROMDE.
-Should exclude interest payments and b) Total operating revenues Nu Million Refer Note 1 Refer Note 2 Environment principal repayments.
+Sl.
+Data Required for calculation Unit Input data As of June 2014 =[(b/a)100]] Department Remarks Total Should include all operating expenses incurred by the THROMDE towards SWM services.
+This should include costs related to - operations and maintenance expenses, all directly attributable administrative and establishment expenditure (including salaries, wages, contract labour bire charges, etc.) Operating a) operating expenses Nu Million 0.95 Refer Note 2 Environment labour hire charges, etc.).
+Operating expenses should also include payments to contractors for activities

+Sl.
+Data Required for calculation Unit Input data As of June 2014 =[(b/a)100]] Department Remarks outsourced by the THROMDE.
+Should exclude interest payments and principal repayments.
 Should include all taxes and charges for SWM, plus proceeds from processing or recycling that accrue to the account of the THROMDE.
-This should exclude income earned by contractors, or the informal sector that is not passed on to the
+This should exclude income earned by b) Total operating revenues Nu Million Refer Note 1 Environment contractors, or the informal sector that is not passed on to the THROMDE.